 top of page

-Beautiful Tel Dan Nature Reserve
+The beautiful Tel Dan Nature Reserve

-Tel Dan Nature Reserve is a beautiful park with bubbling brooks and gushing water in a cool, mainly shaded foliage-rich park.
+Tel Dan Nature Reserve is a beautiful park with bubbling brooks and gushing water in a cool, mainly shaded, foliage-rich park.
 The springs constitute the beginning of the Dan River, one of the main sources of Israel’s drinking water.
 Kids will enjoy the natural wading pool in the middle of the park.
 There are also interesting and important archeological findings on the tel.
 These include an intact gate from Canaanite times, remnants of a wall and gate from the Israelite period, and a cultic site first used by Jeroboam for worship of a golden calf when the northern Israelite tribes seceded from the southern kingdom.
 Consider also a visit to the nearby Beit Ussishkin Museum.

 More rushing water.jpeg